noumanmani/voice-to-text/README.md

 # voice-to-text
-we will be able to write sounds in words with the help of this project.
+we will be able to write sounds in words with the help of this project.<br>
+author:"nouman "